panyam/Galore/homepage/content/en/docs/tutorials/build-a-json-parser.md

 The Parser object exposes three useful callbacks:

 * **`onNextToken(token: Token) => Nullable<Token>`**: This method is called as soon as the next token is received from the tokenizer.
 This allows one to filter out tokens or even transform them based on any other context being maintained.
-* **`beforeAddingChildNode(parent: PTNode, child: PTNode) => Nullable<PTNode>`**: When a child node is created this method is called (along with the parent node) so that any filtering can be performed.
+* **`beforeAddingChildNode(parent: PTNode, child: PTNode) => PTNode[]`**: When a child node is created this method is called (along with the parent node) so that any filtering can be performed.
 For example this method be used to filter out static terminals (like operators etc).
-* **`onReduction(node: PTNode, rule: Rule) => Nullable<PTNode>`**: This callback is invokved after a reduction of a rightmost derivation is performed on the parse stack.
+* **`onReduction(node: PTNode, rule: Rule) => PTNode`**: This callback is invokved after a reduction of a rightmost derivation is performed on the parse stack.
 This is an opportunity for any custom tranformations to be performed on the node (and its children) before the node is added back to the parse stack as the parsing continues.

-### Removing useless tokens
+### Removing useless terminals

 The first cleanup we can do is to remove the "useless" tokens like "{", "[" etc.  This can be done with:

 ```
+// only allow true, false, string, number and null terminals
+const allowList = new Set(["STRING", "NUMBER", "Boolean", "null", "true", "false"]);
 const parser = LTB.newParser(grammar);
 parser.beforeAddingChildNode = (parent: PTNode, child: PTNode) => {
   if (child.sym.isTerminal) {
-      // only allow true, false, string, number and null terminals
-      if (
-        child.sym.label != "STRING" &&
-        child.sym.label != "NUMBER" &&
-        child.sym.label != "Boolean" &&
-        child.sym.label != "null" &&
-        child.sym.label != "true" &&
-        child.sym.label != "false"
-      ) {
+    if (!allowList.has(child.sym.label)) {
-        return null;
+      return [];
     }
   }
-    return child;
+  return [child];
 }
 ```